agentplug/research-agent/docs/.implementation_design/phase_1/phase_1_implementation.md

             "deep": 5
         }.get(mode, 2)

-    def _is_research_complete(self, question: str, research_data: List[str], mode: str) -> bool:
-        """Use LLM to determine if research is complete based on current data."""
-        try:
-            completion_prompt = f"""
-Research question: {question}
-Research mode: {mode}

-Current research data:
-{chr(10).join(research_data)}

-Based on the research mode and current data, determine if the research is complete:
-- For instant research: Is there a quick, direct answer available?
-- For quick research: Is there sufficient context for enhanced analysis?
-- For standard research: Is there comprehensive coverage of the topic?
-- For deep research: Is there exhaustive analysis with full context?

-Answer with "YES" if research is complete, "NO" if more research is needed.
-"""

-            completion_response = self.llm_service.generate(
-                completion_prompt,
-                system_prompt="You are a research completion evaluator.
-Determine if research objectives are met.", temperature=0.0
-            )

-            return "YES" in completion_response.upper()

-        except Exception as e:
-            logger.error(f"Error in research completion check: {str(e)}")
-            return True  # Default to complete to avoid infinite loops

     def _generate_final_response(self, question: str, research_data: List[str], mode: str) -> str:
         """Generate final response based on research data and mode."""